 Click on the website you wish to view and this will take you to the ‘Index’ page.
 The ‘Index’ page lists the dates on which the particular website has been ‘harvested’ by the web crawler.

 The ‘Index’ page will also contain a link to the ‘live’ website, should you wish to look at that.
 This is useful for getting up-to-date contact information, or news about current events.
-Please be aware that the original website may no longer exist, or may not have been updated since it was harvested by the web crawler.
+Be aware that the original website may no longer exist, or may not have been updated since it was harvested by the web crawler.

 Click on any date on the ‘Index’ page to view that snapshot of the website taken on that date.